Nourhan1227/First-DEPI-project/README.md

 ...
 # first DEPI project

-## simple ansible project "install nodejs app"
+## simple ansible project "nodejs app"

 ### to prepare the app for startup, installing all the dependencies
 `npm install`